7 essential Pomeranian truths that will change how you see this tiny breed

 - Patellar Luxation: This is essentially a dislocated knee and is common in small dogs.
 The most noticeable sign is a difference in how they walk or if they feel pain while running.

 - Patent Ductus Arteriosus: One of the most common canine congenital heart defects.
-Usually, the diagnosis can be discovered from their first vet visit, but left untreated can lead to heart failure.
+Usually, the diagnosis can be discovered from their first vet visit, but left untreated, it can lead to heart failure.

-- Legg-Perthes Disease: Another common disease found in small dogs that makes their circulation poor and eventually the bone will die.
+- Legg-Perthes Disease: Another common disease found in small dogs, it causes poor circulation, and eventually, the bone will die.
 The most common symptom is limping.

 - Entropian: This disease forces the lower and upper eyelids to roll inward.
-It leads to eye pain and swelling and sometimes even eye removal.
+It can lead to eye pain and swelling, and in some cases, even eye removal.

-- Cryptorchidism: Condition found in male dogs and cats.
+- Cryptorchidism: A condition found in male dogs and cats.
 It is a congenital abnormality in one or both testicles.

 Although all of these diseases are commonly found in Pomeranians, it does not mean your dog will develop them.

-However, it is important to be aware and look for the signs to treat it as early as possible.
+However, it is vital to be aware of and look for the signs to treat it as early as possible.
 This is also a reason to consider pet insurance to help with medical bills.

 Grooming